merenlab/anvio/anvio/docs/programs/anvi-draw-kegg-pathways.md

 %(anvi-draw-kegg-pathways)s draws %(kegg-pathway-map)s files incorporating data from anvi'o databases.
 The visualization of user data in the context of KEGG's curated biochemical pathways can reveal patterns in metabolism.

+## Setup

+There are hundreds of pathway maps, listed and categorized [here](https://www.genome.jp/kegg/pathway.html). %(anvi-setup-kegg-data)s downloads the maps that have corresponding [files](https://www.kegg.jp/kegg/xml/) that allow elements of the map to be modified.
+Make sure to use the `--kegg-snapshot` option with the newest snapshot of %(kegg-data)s that includes pathway map files, `v2024-08-30`.

+{{ codestart }}
+anvi-setup-kegg-data --kegg-snapshot v2024-08-30
+{{ codestop }}

+### Download newest available files

+Alternatively, KEGG data including maps can be set up not from a snapshot but by downloading the newest files available from KEGG with the `-D` flag. (`-T` downloads faster by using multiple threads, here 5.)

+{{ codestart }}
+anvi-setup-kegg-data -D -T 5
+{{ codestop }}

+### Install in non-default location

+At the moment, KEGG data that includes maps does _not_ include stray KOs (see %(anvi-setup-kegg-data)s) due to changes in the available files.
+To preserve KEGG data that is already set up, for this reason or another, the new snapshot or download can be placed in a non-default location with `--kegg-data-dir`.

+{{ codestart }}
+anvi-setup-kegg-data --kegg-snapshot v2024-08-30 --kegg-data-dir path/to/other/directory
+{{ codestop }}

+`anvi-draw-kegg-pathways` requires the `--kegg-dir` argument to seek KEGG data in a non-default location.

 ## Pathway selection

-There are hundreds of pathway maps, listed and categorized [here](https://www.genome.jp/kegg/pathway.html).
-By default, this program draws maps that contain data of interest, e.g., KO gene annotations in a %(contigs-db)s.
-For all maps to be drawn, including those that don't contain data of interest, use the flag, `--draw-bare-maps`.
+By default, this program draws the maps that contain data of interest, e.g., KO gene annotations in a %(contigs-db)s.
+For _all_ maps in %(kegg-data)s to be drawn, including those that don't contain data of interest, use the flag, `--draw-bare-maps`.

 The optional argument, `--pathway-numbers`, limits the output to maps of interest.
 A single ID number can be provided, e.g., '00010' for 'Glycolysis / Gluconeogenesis', or multiple numbers can be listed, e.g., '00010 00020'.
 Regular expressions can also be provided, e.g., '011..
 012..', where '.' represents any character: here the set of numbers given by '011..' corresponds to 'global' maps and '012..' to 'overview' maps.